THE COST TO ME

 Past Member

 Cannabis oil was indeed wonderful and very effective in treating cancer.
-If not for the government and their so-called rules in regulating cannabis, my wife would have still been alive.
-Thanks to the newly policy for legalizing cannabis, else I would have still lost my daughter to kidney cancer.
+If not for the government and their so-called rules in regulating cannabis, my wife would still be alive.
+Thanks to the new policy for legalizing cannabis, else I would have still lost my daughter to kidney cancer.
 I was really touched and surprised when I watched lots of documentaries on how cannabis oil had helped a lot of people whom their family members never thought they could make it after undergoing several "Chemo".
 From the depth of my heart, I must say a word of appreciation to Dr. Thomas Fandez for the timely intervention in the life of my daughter suffering from kidney cancer.
 As I am writing this testimony on this blog, my daughter is so strong and healthy despite not having completed the total dosage.
-For your cannabis and medical consultation, try and get in touch with him on his email: dr.thomasfendazhelp@dr.com.
+For your cannabis and medical consultation, try and get in touch with him at his email: dr.thomasfendazhelp@dr.com.
 He can help and enlighten you more.
 Thanks, good luck.

 Bill